FractonicMind/MEI/README.md

     A binary '0' is represented by the digit 0.

-    A binary '1' is represented by any mathematical expression that resolves precisely to the value of one.
+    A binary '1' is represented by any mathematical expression that resolves precisely to the value of 1.

 This approach transforms a secret message into a format that appears to be a mathematical exercise or abstract notation.

-The Evolution: A Beacon of Mathematical Truth

-The final method, the "Lighthouse," is built on the rigorous principle of mathematical identity.
-It is a refined system that uses a wide spectrum of expressions (e.g., (70), (∣−1∣), or (0)) to achieve absolute precision and reliability in the encoding.

 How to Use the Code